-For reading and restoring the settings, use the "e-Loader" from METTLER TOLEDO.
+For reading and restoring the settings, use the METTLER TOLEDO "eloader".

 For weigh modules with a terminal connected, both the system settings and the user-specific settings can be recorded.
 While viewing the system settings or user-specific settings, simply press the Print key on the terminal (key with the printer symbol).
 The current settings will be output via the interface.